 • Best for: Multi-layer tear-offs and small commercial roofs

-The 30-yard bin handles larger tear-offs so crews can demobilize faster without a second haul-out.
+Set the 30-yard bin for bigger tear-offs so crews demobilize without a second haul-out delay.

 Asphalt Shingle Weight and Tonnage Planning